A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Methods

 Other explainability and transparency techniques designed to clarify the addressee estimation process were implemented via the verbal modality.
-For instance, at the end of other speakers' utterances, the robot provides an explanation for its final addressee estimation, saying that its estimation relied on the speaker's non-verbal behavior and, more specifically, which part of the speaker's utterance (beginning, end, or throughout) impacted most on the final estimation.
+For instance, at the end of other speakers' utterances, the robot provides an explanation for its final estimate of the addressee, saying that its decision relied on the speaker's non-verbal behavior and, more specifically, which part of the speaker's utterance (beginning, end, or the middle) impacted most on the final estimate.
 This enhances the transparency of its subsequent action (turning toward the addressee vs replying to the speaker).
-Moreover, the robot can correct any evaluation errors made by the XAE model after exploring the environment (e.g., if there is nobody in the estimated direction), and verbally clarifies the correction.
+Moreover, the robot can correct any evaluation errors made by the XAE model after exploring the environment (e.g., if there is nobody in the estimated direction), and verbally clarify the correction.

-Finally, we designed specific actions for the iCub's facial expression to increase the understandability of the robot's behavior (embodied modality). iCub is endowed with face LEDs (eyebrows and mouth) that can change color and position and are synchronized with the speech synthesizer.
-We specified the iCub mouth (happy or neutral) to be coherent with the confidence of the estimation (happy for confidence over 80\%, neutral otherwise).
-The color of the LEDs indicates the conversational role of the robot, coherently with the colors displayed in the spatial memory (green for ``speaker'', red for ``addressee'', white otherwise).
+Finally, we designed specific actions for the iCub's facial expression to increase the understandability of the robot's behavior via an embodied modality. iCub is endowed with face LEDs (eyebrows and mouth) that can change color and position and are synchronized with the speech synthesizer.
+We specified the iCub mouth (happy or neutral) to be coherent with the confidence of the estimate (happy for confidence over 80\%, neutral otherwise).
+The color of the LEDs indicates the conversational role of the robot, consistent with the colors displayed in the spatial memory (green for ``speaker'', red for ``addressee'', and white otherwise).
 The movement of the eyebrows is meant to suggest the direction "left" or "right" of the estimated addressee (see video for clarification).